 Kappa Kappa Gamma

-Sigma Epsilon was organized January 5, 1923.
-Not only are they the oldest local sorority on the College of Idaho campus, but Kathryn Albertson, wife of the Albertson's chain of grocery stores and notable philanthropist, was a Sigma Epsilon sister during the time that she attending C of I. Sigma Epsilon is informally known as the SE's.
+Sigma Epsilon was organized on January 5, 1923.
+Not only are they the oldest local sorority on the College's campus, but Kathryn Albertson, the wife of the Albertson's chain of grocery stores and notable philanthropist JA Albertson, was a Sigma Epsilon sister during the time that she attended the College.
+Sigma Epsilon is informally known as the SE's.
 The motto of the Sigma Epsilon Sorority is "What we are to be, we are becoming now."
-This phrase signifies that being a Sigma Epsilon sister means that you have chosen, the highest of quality, values and ideals that will determine the rest of your life.
-Above all, the purpose of Sigma Epsilon is to promote friendship and sisterhood, strength of character, academic excellence, and sportsmanship in all college activities, social activates, and health, both moral and physical.
+This phrase signifies that being a Sigma Epsilon sister means that you have chosen, the highest of quality, values, and ideals that will determine the rest of your life.
+Above all, the purpose of Sigma Epsilon is to promote friendship and sisterhood, the strength of character, academic excellence, and sportsmanship in all college activities, social activates, and health, both moral and physical.

 This council consists of representatives from each sorority and fraternity.
-Its purpose is to promote good relations among the Greek organizations on campus, to promote the development of Greek life and to help advance the relationship between members of the Greek system and the rest of campus.
+Its purpose is to promote good relations among the Greek organizations on campus, to promote the development of Greek life, and to help advance the relationship between members of the Greek system and the rest of the campus.

 The Panhellenic Association develops and maintains women's fraternity life relations at a high level of accomplishment.